LuciferUchiha/georgerowlands.ch/content/garden/maths/discrete/relationsFunctions/functions.md

 Functions describe relationships between things.
 For example, the cost of something might be a function of the number of items bought or the distance you travel might be a function of the time and speed you travel at.

-<Image
+{{< figure
-    src="/maths/functionsInputOutput.png"
+  src="/images/maths/functionsInputOutput.png"
-    caption="A function takes an input and maps it to an output." width={300}
+  alt="A function takes an input and maps it to an output." caption="A function takes an input and maps it to an output." width="200"
-/>
+>}}

 To be more formal and precise a function is a relation between two sets.
 The first set is the input set, also called the domain, and the second set is the output set, also called the codomain.